jgallaway2011/MazeExplorer/README.md

 # Maze Explorer
-Welcome Ancient Ruins Explorer!

-We’ve identified a mysterious chamber deep underground our excavation site.
-The artifacts held within this chamber would be a considerable addition to the local museum…

-Unfortunately, the chamber lies at the heart of a twisted maze.
-We’re using a graph data structure to model the ruins.
-We’ll need your expertise to map out the chambers as we move through them.

-With your help, we’ll find the optimal path to the chamber before our torch burns out.
+A program using the graph data strucute to model the rooms of some ancient ruins.
+Travel between rooms comes witha cost and it the objective is to get to the treasure room at the lowest cost.

 ## Usage